xorblo-doitus/BBCodeEdit/addons/bbcode_edit/README.md

 # BBCodeEdit
-A Godot addon that help editing BBCode in CodeEdit nodes, especially useful for document comments in the ScriptEditor.
+A Godot addon that help editing BBCode in CodeEdit nodes, especially useful for documentation comments in the ScriptEditor.

 # Features